 The tournament is a 4-person scramble.
 Individuals or teams may sign up to play, and organizations may sponsor at the Bronze, Silver, or Gold Levels.
 A $10,000 grand prize for a hole-in-one has been offered every year, and while no one had won that prize yet, lesser prizes are taken home by skilled teams each spring.

 If you are interested in learning more about the New Ground Golf Tournament, please contact the Dean’s office at 972-2085.

 New Ground Newsletter

 New Ground, the official newsletter of the College of Agriculture and Technology since 2006, is written by current students of the college.
 We had so much to say that we recently expanded it from 6 pages to 8 pages and we still feel we’re a bit short on space!
 Each issue features a special message from the Dean, articles about college events, a calendar of important dates, and news about featured alumni.
 The newsletter is free and released at the end of each semester.
-If you would like to be put on the mailing list or have the newsletter emailed to you, please email your information to Dr. David Agnew.
+If you would like to be put on the mailing list or have the newsletter emailed to you, please email your information to Dr. Greg Phillips.

 If you have news regarding an alumnus that we may be unaware of, please share the details with us and we’ll try to incorporate it into an upcoming issue.
 Keep in touch with New Ground!